allthingsida/ida-cmake/README.md

 # Addons

-Plugins, File loaders, processor modules will be referred to as addons.
+Plugins, file loaders, processor modules will be referred to as addons.
 In the `CMakeLists.txt` file, one can specify what kind of addon by simply specifying the name:

 - `set(PLUGIN_NAME  my_simple_plugin)`: specifies that this is a plugin
 - `set(LOADER_NAME  my_loader)`: specifies that this is a file loader module